-- (1) 1The International Graduate School of Life Sciences ("RIGeL") hereafter referred to as the graduate school is a scientific institution of the Natural Sciences Faculty III Biology and Pre-clinical Medicine at Universität Regensburg.
-2Its implementation is incumbent on the teaching staff in accordance with § 32 Para.
+- (1) The International Graduate School of Life Sciences ("RIGeL") hereafter referred to as the graduate school is a scientific institution of the Natural Sciences Faculty III Biology and Pre-clinical Medicine at the University of Regensburg.
+Its implementation is incumbent on the teaching staff in accordance with § 32 Para.
 1 and 2. - (2) Doctorates in the Natural Sciences Faculty III may only be carried out under the auspices of the graduate school.